Queen Rania launches the Global Action Week

 Queen Rania is currently on a working visit with King Abdullah to the United States.
 The thread can be found hereFiled under Jordanian Royals

-Tagged Children, Education, Patronage, Queen Rania al-Abdullah of Jordan, United States of America, Working Visit.
+Tagged Children, Education, Literacy, Patronage, Queen Rania al-Abdullah of Jordan, United States of America, Working Visit.